6.2.3 |

 (There are more modern, statistical variants of the argument.)

-The flaws in this argument were already so thoroughly
+The flaws in this train of thought were already so thoroughly exposed more

-exposed more than two hundred years ago by a philosopher more
+than two hundred years ago by a philosopher more courageous than any

 'er criticisms